 In my earlier post I had written in-depth about how you can use WhatFontis tool to identify fonts from an app image.
-This time I have brought a list of tools that you can use to identify fonts used in apps as well as websites.
+This time I have brought a list of tools that you can use to identify fonts used in apps, websites as well as logos.

 As you’ll read on, you will find that some of these tools (including WhatFontis) identify fonts from an image of the text.
-These tools can be used to find fonts used in an app by using the app screenshots for this purpose.
+These tools can be used to find fonts used in an app or website by using their screenshots for this purpose.

 On the other hand, some tools will present you with a set of questions based on the visual appearance of a font and return results centered on your description.
 These tools will come in handy in cases when you recall a font you had seen in an app or a website but do not remember the source.

-This list also mentions some useful browser extensions and add-ons that can tell you details of a font used on a web page.
+This list also mentions useful browser extension that can tell you details of a font used on a web page.

 As mentioned earlier, WhatFontis is an online tool that can identify a font from an image of the text that you upload to the site.
 You can read my tutorial about WhatFontis to know the step-by-step process to use this tool.

 WhatTheFont is another online tool that can identify a font from an image.
-You can either upload an image or specify an image URL, the tool will analyze the image and return the closest match from its database.
+You can start with uploading an image, the tool will analyze the image and return the closest match from its database.
+The tool even works with connected scripts and when there’s more than one font in an image

-Typophile is a community of font-experts.
-You can post your image containing the text to get a reply from experts about the font being used.
+You can also post your image containing the sample text on subreddit /r/identifythisfont to get help in identifying the font being used from their community.

 Identifont is an online tool that will give you a set of questions on key features of the font, you can choose from given options to describe your font in the best way.
 It will identify the font based on your answers.
 Additionally, it also allows you to search fonts based on different parameters including designer/publisher name and similarity in appearance to another font.